LucasAschenbach/prompster/README.md

 npm run build
 ```

-5. Load the extension in Chrome:5.
-Load the extension in Chrome:
+5. Load the extension in Chrome:
    1. Open Chrome and go to chrome://extensions/.
    2. Enable "Developer mode" in the top right corner.
    3. Click "Load unpacked" and select the dist folder in the project directory.